Commercial Loading Dock, Dock Leveler & Overhead Door Repair in Indianapolis

 Before routing a request, we collect the equipment type, failure mode, brand if known, facility address, urgency level, photos if available, and any site-specific access or safety requirements.

 Commercial dock and door work can require specific equipment knowledge.
-Requests are reviewed for fit before scheduling so a provider is not sent to a job they are not equipped to handle.
+Requests are reviewed for fit before service is scheduled so a provider is not sent to a job they are not equipped to handle.

 ETA and Rate Confirmation

-Response windows and rates should be confirmed before dispatch.
+Response windows and rates should be confirmed before service is scheduled.
 Emergency, after-hours, weekend, holiday, or specialty-equipment calls may be priced differently depending on provider policy.

 Insurance and COI Requests

 Commercial facilities often need insurance documentation, vendor setup, W-9s, or certificates of insurance.
-If your facility requires documentation before dispatch, mention that when you call.
+If your facility requires documentation before service is scheduled, mention that when you call.

 Clear Exclusions